vmpr0be/vmpr0be.github.io/content/post/buckeye_printful.md

   [rdx] == NULL || rdx == NULL || rdx is a valid envp
 ```

 Unfortunately, **we don't know the CPU state when the arbitrary address is executed**.
-Thus, we can't know if one gadget meets the constraints, but luckily, after a few attempts, the gadget at `libc_base + 0xe3b01` seemed to work, thus resulting in a shell being spawned.
+Thus, we can't know if executed CPU context meets the gadget's constraints, but luckily, after a few attempts, the gadget at `libc_base + 0xe3b01` seemed to work, thus resulting in a shell being spawned.

 ```bash
 ./solve.py